-Christopher A. Beeley, Walter H. Gray Assistant Professor of Anglican Studies and Patristics.
-Professor Beeley's research interests include early Christian theology, biblical interpretation and spirituality, and classical Anglicanism.
-He is the author of Gregory of Nazianus on the Trinity and the Knowledge of God (Oxford University Press, 2007), and he is currently working on a larger reassessment of Nicene orthodoxy and a study of classical models of Christian leadership.
-Professor Beeley is on the editorial board of the Anglican Theological Review and a member of the board of directors of the North American Patristic Society and the Society of Biblical Literature.
-At Yale he teaches early Christian theology and Anglican theology, and he is involved in Berkeley Divinity School's Anglican formation program.
-An Episcopal priest, he has served parishes in Texas, Indiana,
+Christopher A. Beeley Walter H. Gray Associate Professor of Anglican Studies and Patristics.
+Professor Beeley teaches early Christian theology and history and modern Anglican tradition.
+He is the author of Gregory of Nazianzus on the Trinity and the Knowledge of God (Oxford University Press) and co-editor of the collection Toward a Theology of Leadership (Anglican Theological Review).
+Current projects include a broad study of Patristic Christology and a book on the basic principles of pastoral leadership in the early church.
+Professor Beeley is a director of the North American Patristic Society and the American Society of Church History and a founding member of the Gathering of Leaders, a leadership renewal initiative in the Episcopal Church.
+An Episcopal priest, he is involved in Berkeley Divinity School's Anglican formation program, and he has served parishes in Texas, Indiana, Virginia, and Connecticut.
+B.A.
+Washington and Lee University; Dip.
+Angl.
+Stud.
+Berkeley Divinity School at Yale; M.Div.
+Yale Divinity School; Ph.D.
+University of Notre Dame.
+(Episcopal)